*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 La Boqueria, also called the Sant Josep Mercat de la Boqueria, is the most famous food market in Barcelona.
 It’s fascinating to visit to see the impeccable displays of fruit kabobs, fruit structures, and jamon serrano (Spanish cured ham) served in a paper cone.
 But know that a lot of the displays are “for tourists” i.e. lots of them aren’t even local produce!
 Go towards the back to get a better idea of what the market is really like, where local grandmas are choosing their solomillo cuts of meat, or ordering ham bones to prepare a slow-cooked meat broth.

-Note on visiting La Boqueria: a few years ago, the absurd amounts of tourists – combined with these tourists treating the market like a free-for-all museum – sparked protest among the local shoppers and vendors.
+Note on visiting La Boqueria: a few years ago, the absurd amounts of tourists treated the market like a free-for-all museum, sparking protest among the local shoppers and vendors.
 Understandable, right?
 So if you like to wander like I do and take photos, be sure to ask before snapping pics up close.
 Buying something helps too!
 I like to indulge in a 1.50 euros smoothie.

 La Boqueria: overly perfect displays of food